lingbend/startup/README.md

 - [x] **Node.js/Express HTTP service** - I created endpoints using node.js, express, cookie-parser, and bcrypt for login, logout, register, and restricted goal access and management endpoints within index.js that accepts http requests.
 - [x] **Static middleware for frontend** - Express serves up the frontend via static middleware.
 - [x] **Calls to third party endpoints** - I created a call to a third party quote api from the frontend instead of a chatGPT call, since I don't want to store my api token in the frontend code.
 You can see the result in the create or edit goal view.
+This call is to "https://thequoteshub.com/api/".
 - [x] **Backend service endpoints** - I used express and nodejs to create endpoints as described above.
 - [x] **Frontend calls service endpoints** - My frontend calls the backend endpoints for login, logout, registration, goal access, and goal management functions using fetch.